Te Whakakitenga o Waikato (formerly known as Te Kauhanganui) is the tribal authority which represents the people of Waikato-Tainui.

 - Foster among the members of Waikato-Tainui the principles of whakaiti, rangimaarie and kia tuupato and other tikanga of Waikato-Tainui.

 - Achieve and support the existing and future settlements of the Treaty of Waitangi/Te Tiriti o Waitangi and/or raupatu claims of Waikato-Tainui.

 - Act as trustee of the Waikato Raupatu Lands Trust established by the Lands Trust Deed.

 - Act as trustee of the Waikato Raupatu River Trust established by the River Trust Deed.

 - Maintain the spirit and intent of the 1995 Deed of Settlement between Waikato-Tainui and the Crown, and the Trust Deeds.

-The current governance structure was established following the 1995 Waikato Raupatu Settlement and incorporates a democratic structure where marae play a vital role.
+The current governance structure was established following the 1995 Waikato Raupatu Claims Settlement and incorporates a democratic structure where marae hold a vital role.

 Tribal members elect two members from their marae to represent them for three years on Te Whakakitenga o Waikato.

 Officers of Te Whakakitenga o Waikato include a Chairman and Deputy Chairman who are elected to their positions by the members, who also elect 10 of their number to the executive committee, which is known as Te Arataura.